filippo-fonseca/filippo-fonseca/README.md

 ### 👋 hi there!
 I'm Filippo.

 🌳 constantly growing.
 I'm a 15 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder based in San Jose that seeks to build tools that help others achieve their peak prodctivity levels.

+Scroll down for my contact info!
+Shoot me a DM or email at any time, I love to chat and meet new people!

-- 🛠 CEO & Co-Founder @ [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life.
+- 🛠 ceo & co-founder @ [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life.
 - 📟 creator and lead maintainer @ [Performant Commits](https://github.com/performant-commits/performantcommits), a sleeker, more performant way of writing better, more efficient, and understandable commit messages.
 - ⚡️ maintainer at [macosicons.com](https://macosicons.com/), an open-source library for beautiful icons made for macOS Big Sur
 - ❄️ TS, React, & GraphQL evangelist